vigna/Sux4J/c/README.md

 data structures built using the `TransformationStrategies.RAW_LONG` transformation strategy.
 There is no check that the right kind of structure or strategy is being loaded, so watch your steps.

+For testing speed independently of hashing, tests containing the `signature` string test the structures using random signatures.

+Note that if you build a static function with an 8-bit output, by defining `SF_8` you will use direct byte access code instead of the generic code for the extraction of bit blocks.